 What to Do

-Pertussis is often scary for both the child and the parent.
+- Pertussis is often scary for both the child and the parent.
 Try to stay calm.

 - Stay with your child during the coughing spell.

-- Keep a bulb syringe ready to remove the mucus (Picture 2).
-Refer to the Helping Hand: Suctioning the Nose with a Bulb Syringe, HH-II-24.
+- Keep a bulb syringe or NoseFrida® ready to remove the mucus (Picture 1).

 When to Get Emergency Help

-- Your child turns blue with coughing spells.
+- Turns blue with coughing spells

 When to Call the Doctor